hosoxk/hosoxk/README.md

 ---

 ### ✨ What I'm Working On 🛠️
 - 🎭 School 42's rank 04.
 Including creating a doom-based game using raytracing.
+I'm slso working on my first website. (^.^)

 ---